PetitPrinc3/PIpod-Nano/README.md

  - Reducing the volume increase/decrease sensibility
  - Hold the A button (play/pause button) for 3 seconds to safely shutdown the pi
  - Have the pi automatically play every song in a certain folder on boot
+ - Tried a few combinations to have the fastest boot possible
 ```

 ## Getting started